 The ASHRAE Planning Framework recommends a written, building- specific Smoke Readiness Plan that includes:

-Our colleague Tom Javins is a key author of this excellent ASHRAE publication: Planning Framework for Protecting Building Occupants from Smoke During Wildfire Events.
-(This draft is being finalized in summer 2024.; here is the most recent working draft).
+For more technical information, our colleague Tom Javins is a key author of this ASHRAE publication: Planning Framework for Protecting Building Occupants from Smoke During Wildfire Events.
+The final full guidelines are now available here.

-We find the new guidance developed by ASHRAE (American Society of Heating, Refrigerating and Air Conditioning Engineers) of value.
+ASHRAE (American Society of Heating, Refrigerating and Air Conditioning Engineers) is the lead for these technical information.
 We encourage building operators to visit the ASHRAE website and enter "wildfire smoke" into the search - a wealth of relevant information!

 ASHRAE encourages building operators/owners to develop Smoke Readiness Plan with 10 elements.